kees-z/DuplicatiDocs/docs/06-advanced-options.md

 ### auto-vacuum
 `--auto-vacuum = false`
 Some operations that manipulate the local database leave unused entries behind.
 These entries are not deleted from a hard drive until a VACUUM operation is run.
 This operation saves disk space in the long run but needs to temporarily create a copy of all valid entries in the database.
 Setting this to true will allow Duplicati to perform VACUUM operations at its discretion.

+### auto-vacuum-interval
+`--auto-vacuum-interval = 0m`
+The minimum amount of time that must elapse after the last vacuum before another will be automatically triggered at the end of a backup job.
+Automatic vacuum can be a long-running process and may not be desirable to run after every single backup.

 ### backup-name
 `--backup-name = Duplicati.CommandLine`